bangadang/stackIT/FS25/Dataengineering.md

 	1.  **Consistency** – Every read receives the most recent write (like in traditional relational databases).
 	2.  **Availability** – Every request gets a response (even if it’s not the most recent data).
 	3.  **Partition Tolerance** – The system continues to function despite network partitions (communication failures between nodes).
+	- Example: Suppose a write happens on Node A, and a read comes to Node B before the data is replicated:
+		-   **In a strongly consistent system**: Node B would wait (or fail) until it has the latest data.
+		-   **In an eventually consistent system** (like most NoSQL DBs): Node B responds immediately with the latest data _it knows_, even if it’s slightly outdated.
 ## Different NoSQL Systems
 ## Document data model
 ## MongoDB